kmontag/here2019/kontrol/README.md

   the Vs, EN, and GND pins of a PowerBoost 1000 charger (https://www.adafruit.com/product/2465).
 - Solder a 2-pin chunk of headers to the G and 5V pins on the PowerBoost.
-Orient the headers "upside-down," so that the long side (with plastic nub) comes out of the bottom of the chip.
+Orient the headers upside-down as with the Pi.
-- Solder another 2-pin chunk of headers to the 2nd and 3rd pins on the outer row of the Pi.
+- Solder another 2-pin chunk of headers (again upside-down) to the 2nd and 3rd pins on the outer row of the Pi.
 These are 5V and G, respectively.
 - Solder ~3cm wires to connect the +5V and G pins of the PowerBoost to the Pi.
 - Solder a ~1kOhm resistor in series with one leg of an LED, as